dukov777/calculate-tank-caps/SoftwareRequirementSpecification.md

   <app> -group1 23uF_500V 1uF_500V -group2 23uF_500V 10uF_500V
   ```

 - FR-02: The software shall allow the user to choose how many capacitors they require per group.
-Allowed range is minimum 1 and maximum 5.
+The allowed range is a minimum of 1 to a maximum of 5.

 - FR-03: The software shall allow the user to input the frequency of the current source A:
   ```shell